 ELIGIBILITY: Contestants of any age are eligible to compete.

-ENTRY FEE: The entry fee is $30 and is not refundable unless the contest is canceled.
+ENTRY FEE: The entry fee is $50 and is not refundable unless the contest is canceled

-TIME LIMIT: A five-minute time limit applies from a tune’s start to finish.
+TIME LIMIT: An eight-minute performance time limit applies from a tune’s start to finish.

 STYLE: The selection should adhere as close as possible to the authentic form, melody, rhythm and harmonic language of the ragtime era.
 Three to four sections are compulsory, each containing distinct contrasting themes.
 New works should also contain familiar rhythmic features normally associated with ragtime such as syncopation and regularly accented accompaniment.
 Composers are permitted creative latitude with regard to melody and harmony while, at the same time, adhering to the historic definition of a “rag.”

 JUDGING: The contest provides qualified judges familiar with the music and capable of judging the composer’s success in writing Ragtime music.
 Each composition will be judged on originality, musicality and audience appeal.
 Rags written in “folk rag” or “classic rag” styles will be judged equally alongside those written in more contemporary styles.
 A written score of the music is not required by the judges unless specifically requested from the Contest.
 Judging will take place in two stages.
 All entries will be heard by the judges in a preliminary round after which approximately 10-15 works will be selected for presentation in the live broadcast on May 29, 2021 at 7 p.m.
 CDT.
 Winners will be announced during that broadcast.